bradenhelmer/LER-IR/docs/INTERNALS.md

 `LERParser`, hence the `friend class LERParser` in the class.
 -  The `LERParser` has a method for each non-terminal rule in the grammar.
 Most of these methods return a `unique_ptr` of some AST class.
-- The `parseLERStatement()` method is the core routine to parse an LER AST, this is called from the main function in [LERMain.cpp](../src/LERMain.cpp) and returns an `LERStatement` class.
+- The `parseLERTree()` method is the core routine to parse an LER AST, this is called from the main function in [LERMain.cpp](../src/LERMain.cpp) and returns an `LERTree` class.
 - `LERParser::lexAndPrintTokens()` is useful for debugging purposes.
 - The command line option `--print-ast` will print the AST out.
 The above example will print:
 ```